Marvel's new Sorcerer Supreme gets an ongoing series in March

 This March, the Marvel Universe's new Sorcerer Supreme (who Marvel Comics has promised to name in December) will get their own title - and weirdly enough, it's a title we already know, sort of.

-The new title is simply called Strange, judging by newly released teaser art announcing the series, though the filename of the teaser art is listed as 'DoctorStrangeTeaser,' which may be a slight but ultimately incidental discrepancy, or which could indicate something about who the new Sorcerer Supreme might be.
+The new title is simply called Strange, judging by newly released teaser art by Björn Barends announcing the series.
+However, the filename of the teaser art is listed as 'DoctorStrangeTeaser,' which may be a slight but ultimately incidental discrepancy, or which could indicate something about who the new Sorcerer Supreme might be.

 Remember, "Strange" isn't part of a title that's passed down like the Sorcerer Supreme - it's Stephen Strange's actual surname.